jphong125/stellaapic/Writerside/topics/Promo-Win.md

 ## Overview
-Using this method the Lucky Monaco system will notify Casino Operator about winning that the player is awarded as a result of a campaign that is finished.
-Notification is asynchronous and may come to the operator with a short delay after the campaign is over.
+Using this method the Lucky Monaco system will notify Casino Operator about winning that the player is awarded as a result of a campaign that is finished.<br/> Notification is asynchronous and may come to the operator with a short delay after the campaign is over. <br/>
 Operator should handle the transaction in their system and send promowin transactionid back to the  Lucky Monaco.